How to get them to BUY when they get to your landing page.

 This is a matter of Facebook usage and how you are building Social Proof, so ok, if you use Facebook for coupons, discounts and other trade-ins for "Facebook Likes", then ignore this one.
 But know this: a recent study showed that "Facebook Likes" do NOT increase trust.
 If you don't believe me, Google it.

 For others that have no idea about Facebook and do not use it, many of you rush to Facebook on a webmasters insistence, and create a poor Facebook page just to have something.
 Then the Webmaster links an icon to this page, and maybe you even put up a Facebook "Likes" module that has 3 Likes; including yours.
 The only thing worse than no Social Proof if low Social Proof.
 Look, you've already won; they are on your site.
 Why send then elsewhere or distract them with useless Facebook comments?
 Try using Twitter instead, install a free Twitter module on your site to display your latest Tweets, then tweet about product specials, new products, and other info you want new and existing clients to know.
 Use keywords in your tweets and always include a link to the site.

 DON'T overload visitors with graphics and text

 Make sure that even the fastest skimming visitor gets the gist of all the important points as they scroll down the page.
 To do this, take out all the text except for headings, bullet points, and bolded or otherwise highlighted text.
 Then, read down the page.
 If you have all the important points, and they read like a bit of a story, you've done your job.
 If not, go back through the page and change the formatting until it does.
 People (and search engines) like to read a web page like a newspaper article; Headlines, paragraph structure, even grammar will make a big difference in traffic and conversions.Want to know more about how to write killer content?
-Check out our new website at Psychology of Web Design.
+Check out our Internet Marketing page.